 Our Core Business

 Community Business Partnership serves as your one stop shop for starting and growing your small business.
-We are a business incubator and training center with five centers of business assistance excellence:
+We are a business incubator and training center with four centers of business assistance excellence:

 - a Women’s Business Center: our primary operation to assist entrepreneurs starting their business;